4ms/metamodule/README.md

 ### Building Simulator

 The simulator uses SDL2, which must be installed on your host machine.
-It only simulates graphics right now (audio can be added -- TODO).
+It simulates graphics and audio output.
 The window can be re-sized in order to examine precise pixel alignment.

+See the [README.md](simulator/README.md) in the simulator directory for details on using the simulator.

 Navigate using the left and right arrows to simulate the encoder turning CCW and CW.
 The down arrow pushes the encoder button.
-The up arrow pushes the RGB Button (Back)
+The up arrow pushes the RGB Button (which generally takes you to the previous page).

 Make sure you are in the right branch and you already updated the submodules.